Four Oaks, Sutton Coldfield: Transport

-West Midlands Trains operate a frequent train service from Four Oaks railway station to Lichfield and Redditch on the Cross-City Line via Birmingham New Street and the University of Birmingham.
+West Midlands Trains operate a frequent train service from Four Oaks railway station north to Lichfield and south to Redditch and Bromsgrove via Birmingham New Street and University (adjacent to the University of Birmingham and the Queen Elizabeth Hospital) on the Cross-City Line.
+The Sutton Park Line is a freight-only railway line that runs through Four Oaks from Walsall to Water Orton via Sutton Park.

 There are also four bus services through Four Oaks operated by National Express West Midlands.
-The Sutton Park Line is a freight-only railway line that runs from Walsall to Water Orton via Sutton Park.

-Four Oaks Methodist Church
+Churches

+All Saints' Church is the Church of England parish church in Four Oaks.
+It is situated at the junction of Walsall Road and Belwell Lane and is a Grade II* listed building.

-Four Oaks Methodist Church is a Gothic Revival church located next to Four Oaks railway station.
+Four Oaks Methodist Church is a Gothic Revival church located next to Four Oaks railway station at the junction of Four Oaks Road and Lichfield Road.
 Constructed between 1907 and 1908, the church was Grade II listed in 1976.

 Noted Person

-Sir Thomas Acquin Martin (1850-1904) - Industrialist.
+Sir Thomas Acquin Martin (1850-1906) - Industrialist.
+Born in Four Oaks.